Launching Peer Server

 Using Script Files

-To start the FPS server with the default profile (profile1), go to the location <fiorano_installation_dir>\esb\server\bin and execute the script below:
+To start the FPS server with the default profile (profile1), browse to the location <fiorano_installation_dir>\esb\server\bin and execute the following script:

-To start the FES server with a specific profile other than the default profile, go to the location: <fiorano_installation_dir>\esb\server\bin and execute the following script with the profile option as shown below:
+To start the FES server with a specific profile other than the default profile, browse to the location: <fiorano_installation_dir>\esb\server\bin and execute the following script with the profile option as shown below:

 Example: <profileName>=haprofile1/primary or <profileName>=haprofile1/secondary (This is to start servers in HA mode)

 The batch/shell scripts required to run the Fiorano Servers as services are present at FIORANO_HOME/esb/server/bin/service.

 To install FPS as a Windows NT service, run the command:

 To remove FPS as a Windows NT service, run the command: